-A staircase led to the private balcony and sit out surrounded by roof top gardens.
+A staircase led to the private balcony and sit-out surrounded by rooftop gardens.
 You look at the Aravallis in front of you.
 When you look back, you see the radial gardens all around you.
 The curve behind you makes its presence felt.

 Geometry at Play at Lebua Resort Jaipur

 The two curves of the main blocks are inspired by the Samrat Yantra.
 The ramp that connects the various floors looks like the triangular walls of the instruments.
-The round Chakra is inspired from the Kapali Yantra.
+The round Chakra is inspired by the Kapali Yantra.

 Gastronomic Delights at Lebua Resort Jaipur

 Rajasthani Thali with a twist had three types of Baatis and two types of Choorma among its 23 items on the Thali.
-The image of Thali dominated my Twitter Timeline for good 48 hours with all kinds of envious and hilarious comments.
+The image of Thali dominated my Twitter Timeline for a good 48 hours with all kinds of envious and hilarious comments.

 I must mention here the two special dinners they arranged for us.
-First one was at the Machan – up in a bastion like a pavilion for which you have to go up a ramp.
+The first one was at the Machan – up in a bastion like a pavilion for which you have to go up a ramp.
 It feels like walking up a triangle.
-The second one on the rooftop with moon overlooking at one end and the small domes on top of their Vajra restaurant mesmerizing on another.
-Both the times our tables were lit with lamps and sprinkled with rose petals.
+The second one is on the rooftop with the moon overlooking at one end and the small domes on top of their Vajra restaurant mesmerizing on another.
+Both times our tables were lit with lamps and sprinkled with rose petals.
 You could not ask for a more romantic setting – we all missed our partners while we exchanged stories with our new friends.

-The desi in me was happy the day we had Kachori, Jalebi, Puri, Aaloo Tikki, Vada Pao, and Samosa for breakfast.
+The desi in me was happy the day we had Kachori, Jalebi, Puri, Aloo Tikki, Vada Pao, and Samosa for breakfast.
 Yes, all of this was in one single breakfast.
 It was when I felt I have touched the soul of Rajasthan.

 When you check into a luxury property, you expect a certain standard of property and service.
 However, what makes a good hospitality brand stand out today is the experience they curate for you and the environment they provide.